Making an application

 - It's really important that you practise answering interview questions in front of your screen as the experience of speaking to somebody who is not there in real time can make you feel a little self-conscious.
 The more you practise the more fluent you are likely to be.

 - Record yourself if possible on a phone or similar, and watch it back to see how you come across.
-If you cannot do this, then practice in front of the mirror instead.
+If you cannot do this, then practise in front of the mirror instead.

 - Familiarise yourself with your equipment.
 Make sure the camera is at eye-level, this will help you to look directly at the camera.
 You may also consider putting a light behind the computer to avoid shadows on your face.